awonak/EuroPiGo/README.md

 }
 ```

-Also make sure your `settings.json` contains the europi build flag:
+Also make sure your Workspace Settings `settings.json` contains the europi build flag:

 ```json
 {